 There is no such thing as the perfect survival knife since individual needs and budgets may vary.
 My own experience is somewhat limited but it makes sense that when you are just getting started, talk to friend, read some reviews, then pick a knife and go with it.
 Use it for awhile and learn what it can do easily and without undue effort.
 Once your have mastered your first knife, add a second knife to your collection that will add additional usefulness and functionality.

 Some other good knives to consider are the following:

-And of course, for the budget conscious, you just can not beat the very nice Kershaw OSO Sweet Knife for less than $25.
+And of course, for the budget conscious, you just can not beat the very nice Kershaw OSO Sweet Knife.

 Whatever you decide, be sure to become familiar with your knife and use it in a wide variety of situations now.
 Become skilled and proficient while time is on your side.

 Spotlight Items: Ontario ASEK-Aircrew Survival Egress Knife (ASEK): This is not the least expensive survival knife out there but it is also not the most expensive.
-Given that it comes with sheath, the leg strap and the cutting tool, it is actually a pretty decent value for less than $120.
+Given that it comes with sheath, the leg strap and the cutting tool, it is actually a pretty decent value.

 Smith’s PP1 Pocket Pal Multifunction Sharpener: Don’t forget to get this portable knife sharpener to go with your survival knife.
 A top seller among Backdoor Survival readers.

 Bargain Bin: One of the best places to seek out survival gear is the outdoor and camping section of your local sporting goods or hardware store.
 Here are some basics from Amazon to set you on your way to having the right gear available to do the job without spending a ton of money.
 Don’t forget a Rothco Pack to carry it all.

 Emergency Fire Starter: Hugely popular with my readers, this inexpensive magnesium emergency fire starter will do the job.